-ServiceTrade's Tech Scorecard is a useful tool for gathering at-a-glance information on your tech activity -- given a specific timeframe.
+ServiceTrade's Tech Scorecard is a useful tool for gathering at-a-glance information on your tech activity within a specific timeframe.

-In order to use the Tech Scorecard most effectively, it is obviously important to understand the rules that drive what information appears in the Tech Scorecard for your designated date range (as well as how these rules may differ from your expectations).
-So with this goal of "behavioral understanding" in mind, this article will provide a comprehensive overview of the Tech Scorecard.
+To use the Tech Scorecard most effectively, it is important to understand the rules that drive what information appears in the Tech Scorecard for your designated date range (as well as how these rules may differ from your expectations).
+With a goal of "behavioral understanding" in mind, this article will provide a comprehensive overview of the Tech Scorecard.

 Using the Tech Scorecard

-Your Tech Scorecard will look something like the image below (minus the colorful annotations).
+Your Tech Scorecard will look something like the image below.

-If you are using ServiceTrade correctly, there will be significantly fewer zeroes on the left-side.
-The next few sections will cover how to use the Scorecard, and what information you should expect to see when you specify your date-range of interest.
+If you use ServiceTrade correctly, there will be significantly fewer zeroes on the left side.
+The next few sections will cover how to use the Tech Scorecard, and what information you should expect to see when you specify your date range of interest.

-See the animated graphic image file below, which illustrates how you can set your target date range, beginning by clicking on the small calendar icon at the top-left of the page (just to the left of the "Technician Scorecard..." title).
+- Begin by clicking on the small calendar icon at the top-left of the page (just to the left of the "Technician Scorecard" title.)

-Once you have selected the desired date range, the scorecard will then refresh and you will be presented with the data from that time period.
+Once you have selected the desired date range, the Tech Scorecard will refresh and you will be presented with the data from that time period.

-In the above image, we can see on the left-hand side the clock event types, which are then given the total technician time.
+In the above image, we can see on the left-hand side the Time Log shows clock event types, which are then given the Total Technician time.

 Note: Additional information regarding how the Appointments and Invoices fields are calculated is available by hovering your cursor above the "i" icon next to the column headers.